iaciac/lobanet/events.md

 ## Information for Workshop Participants
 ---
 ### Schedule
-The workshop will start on Thursday 19 January 2017 at 9:30 (first talk at 10:30) and will end on Friday 20 January 2017 at 16:30 (see schedule)
+The workshop will start on Thursday 19 January 2017 at 9:30 (first talk at 10:30) and will end on Friday 20 January 2017 at 16:30 (see schedule).
+The complete schedule can be downloaded [here](https://github.com/iaciac/lobanet/tree/gh-pages/docs/schedule-wokingham.docx).

 ### Location
 The of the meeting is The Oaks, The Pavilion, Sadlers End, Sindlesham, Wokingham RG41 5BP